ashwanisahu97/You-and-me-shop/README.md

 # You-and-me shop

-<p>You-and-me shop is an online store.where anyone can purchase any clothes,electronics and jeweleries product from here</p>
+<p>You-and-me shop is an online store.where anyone can purchase any clothes,electronics and jeweleries products from here</p>

 ## About this project.